pplmx/setup-custom-action-by-ts/README.md

 ## Overview

-`setup-me-action` is a TypeScript project designed to [brief description of the project's main purpose or functionality].
+`setup-custom-action-by-ts` is a TypeScript project designed to [brief description of the project's main purpose or functionality].
 This project aims to [explain the primary goals or problems it solves].

 ## Features